Hello everyone, [GS-JJ]’s new section: “The Craftwork Class of Custom Pins” started!

 - Showing a gradual color change.

-- There is no need for raised metal areas to divide different colors areas.
+- There is no need for raised metal areas to divide different color areas.

 - Custom sizes and shapes are available, fonts and colors have no restrictions

-- Offset printed usually requires the addition of epoxy protection colors of custom lapel pins.
+- Offset printing usually requires the addition of epoxy protection colors of custom lapel pins.

-Silkscreen is the use of screen, through the photoengraving technology to the lapel pins printed text and patterns.
-It is mainly for simple graphics, less color, small patterns and texts.
+Silkscreen is the use of the screen, through the photoengraving technology to the lapel pins printed text and patterns.
+It is mainly for simple graphics, less color, small patterns, and texts.

 The features of screen printing: